 That leads to you having questions of your own.

 What is considered a high CTR (click-through rate)?

 They’re all good questions.

-To answer them, you need to understand the benchmarks that determine whether a Google Adwords campaign is a success or not.
+To answer them, you need to understand the benchmarks that determine whether a Google AdWords campaign for the Google Search Network or the Google Display Network is a success or not.

 But that just raises more questions.
 What are these benchmarks?
 And which ones are relevant to my sector?

 This article aims to answer those questions and more.